cristian-v-achim/quasi-discrete-Hankel-transform/README.md

 quasi-discrete-Hankel-transform
 ===============================

-Quasi-discrete Hankel transform for CUDA enable gpu.
+Quasi-discrete Hankel transform for CUDA enabled gpu.

-Example of how to do CUDA quasi-discreta Hankel transform.
+Example of how to do CUDA quasi-discret Hankel transform.
 The space grid is obtained from the solutions of the first kind Bessel functions j0(x)=0.
 The solutions must be provided in advanced in the file  bessel_zeros.in.
 The same function is used for for doing forward or backward transform.
 If a forward (r->k) transform is made the results must be multiplied by rmax/kmax..